top of page

 Barbara Rodriguez Mundell was the first woman and the first Hispanic person to be named Presiding Judge of the Maricopa County Superior Court System.
 As such, she oversaw the work of 95 judges, 58 commissioners, and more than 4000 staff members, including probation officers and the staffs of justice and municipal courts.

-This remarkable woman began life in South Phoenix under humble beginning.
-Barbara was aware of the sacrifices her family made, and she credits much of her drive to them.
+This remarkable woman began life in South Phoenix in humble circumstances.
+She was aware of the sacrifices her family made, and she credits much of her drive to them.
+As a young woman, she made it her mission to create and enforce laws to help protect the poor and the disadvantaged.
+As an adult, that passion for justice led her to design innovative programs that help bridge the gap between Latinos and the court system.

 She co-founded a nonprofit law firm, Arizona Legal Women and Youth Services (ALWAYS), which provides free legal services to young people impacted by abuse, homelessness, trafficking or the foster care system.
+She is a role model for women of all ages and races with this message: you can do this, too!

 bottom of page